-Discipline Specific Elective (DSE)
+Discipline-Specific Elective (DSE) - 4

-Elective courses offered under the main discipline/subject of study is referred to as Discipline Specific Elective.
-The list provided under this category are suggestive in nature and each University has complete freedom to suggest their own papers under this category based on their expertise, specialization, requirements, scope and need.
-The University/Institute may also offer discipline related Elective courses of interdisciplinary nature (to be offered by main discipline/subject of study).
+An elective course offered under the main discipline/subject of study is referred to as Discipline-Specific Elective.
+The list provided under this category is suggestive and not comprehensive; and each University has complete freedom to suggest their own papers under this category based on their expertise, specialization, requirements, scope and need.
+The university/institute may also offer discipline-related Elective courses of interdisciplinary nature (to be offered by main discipline/subject of study).

-Generic Elective (GE) Course
+Generic Elective (GE) Course - 4

-An elective course chosen from an unrelated discipline/subject, with an intention to seek exposure beyond discipline/s of choice is called a Generic Elective.
+An elective course chosen from an unrelated discipline/subject, with an intention to provide exposure beyond the discipline/s of choice is called a Generic Elective.
 The purpose of this category of papers is to offer the students the option to explore disciplines of interest beyond the choices they make in Core and Discipline Specific Elective papers.
-The list provided under this category are suggestive in nature and each University has complete freedom to suggest their own papers under this category based on their expertise, specialization, requirements, scope and need.
+The list provided under this category are suggestive in nature and each University has complete freedom to suggest their own papers under this category Based on their expertise, specialization, requirements, scope and need.

-Ability Enhancement Courses (AEC) and Skill Enhancement Courses (SEC) The Ability Enhancement (AE) Courses may be of two kinds: Ability Enhancement Compulsory Courses (AECC) and Skill Enhancement Courses (SEC).
-"AECC" courses are the courses based upon the content that leads to Knowledge enhancement; i.
-Environmental Science and ii.
-English/Hindi/MIL Communication.
+Ability Enhancement Courses (AEC) and Skill Enhancement Courses (SEC)

+The Ability Enhancement (AE) Courses may be of two kinds: Ability Enhancement Compulsory Courses (AECC), and Skill Enhancement Courses

+(SEC).
+AECC courses are those that are based on the content that leads to knowledge enhancement in Environmental Science, and communication in English/Hindi/MIL.
 These are mandatory for all disciplines.
 SEC courses are value-based and/or skill-based and are aimed at providing hands-on-training, competencies, skills, etc.